 The Rest of the Rainbow

-I live (and vote) in Seattle, am a New Mexican by heart, and am a Californian by birth and upbringing.
+I live in Stockholm, vote in Seattle, am a New Mexican by heart, and am a Californian by birth and upbringing.
 I’m single (despite two engagements), still believe that there is someone special out there waiting for me, often tell stories of my adventures in online dating, don’t have (or want) kids, and am absolutely fabulous (more Patsy, less Eddie).
 I drink strong black coffee, prefer craft beer, red wine, and have expensive taste in brown liquors.
 These two, Rose and Malcolm wake me up daily in hopes that I’ll walk downstairs and use my thumbs to open their cat food.

 Please feel free to share your comments and questions on the blog or email me at Leah@LeahFarmer.com